 - Combine the milk, salt, pepper, cayenne and turmeric and pour it over the fish.
 This sits for 15 minutes while you get the rest of the ingredients measured and chopped.

-- Take the fish out of the milk, reserving it, and coat it completely with the bread crumbs.
-I used panko crumbs to get a good crunchy coating.
-Press them in so they adhere.
+- Take the fish out of the milk, reserving it, and coat it completely with the bread crumbs, pressing them in so they adhere.
 Put the fish in a shallow baking dish lined with aluminum foil and dot with 2 tbsp of butter.
 Bake for 15 minutes.
 (I baked it for almost 15 minutes at 400, then broiled the fish for a few minutes to get a crispy brown crust).

 - After you put the fish in the oven, put the milk in a small pan and bring to a simmer.
 In another heavy bottomed pan, melt the remaining 2 tbsp butter and then add the curry powder.
 Stir for a minute and then add the flour.
 Cook for 2 minutes, stirring.
 Then whisk in the hot milk and stir the sauce until it thickens and boils.
 Take it off the heat and add the cilantro and lemon juice.